 April 22, 2019

 Two striking trends in American higher education are on a collision course.
 A worrisome number of undergraduates — more than six in ten — fail to complete their degrees on time.
-Meantime, an explosive growth in affordable, convenient online offerings is dramatically expanding college access for the very students most at risk of dropping out.
+Meanwhile, an explosive growth in affordable, convenient online offerings is dramatically expanding college access for the very students most at risk of dropping out.

 In other words, online learning paradoxically combines opportunities and challenges in one complex package.
 The bottom quartile of students faces not so much an access problem as a completion problem.
 Higher education leaders need to harness technology not just to enroll students but to support them through graduation — especially the most vulnerable undergrads.